GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 **--testfile**

-The app has a testing mode, with the command line switch --testmode.
+The app has a testing mode, with the command line switch `--testmode`.
 In this mode, the app reads the input text file and displays each line with the configured font and display mode, line by line.
 You can use this mode to test different font sizes and to simulate the app offline.
 In this mode, the app displays each line in the file after a key press.

 1. Prepare an input text file.
-Note - in order to display non-latin languages, you have to store the text in the file in Unicode format.
-A handy way is to use [Google Translate](https://translate.google.com) to create translated text in the target language, and then simply copy & paste the Translation output into a text file.
-Here let's assume you have the following line in a file `test.txt`:
+In order to display non-latin characters, you have to store the text in the file in Unicode format.
+A handy way is to use [Google Translate](https://translate.google.com) to create translated text in the target language, and then simply copy and paste the translated output into a text file.

+    Assume you have the following line in a file `test.txt`:

         日本語テキストテスト

-1. To start the app in test mode, execute for example:
+1. Start the app in test mode:

         python3 ar-subs.py --lang ja-JP --maxchars 40 --fontsize --46 --position bottom --testfile test.txt